cobeylab/version-control-training/README.md

 You can think of this process as having four reservoirs where code can be stored, edited, compared, and approved.

-The first is the file buffer where you edit the file in an editor before its saved to disc.
+The first is the _file buffer_ where you edit the file in an editor before its saved to disc.

-The second is the saved, "staged," files that can be compared to the last commit with `git diff`.
+The second is the _saved, "staged," files_ that can be compared to the last commit with `git diff`.

-The third is the branch, which stores commits.
-You can list the commits with `git log`.
+The third is the _branch_, which stores commits.
 A branch can also have new commits locally that haven't been pushed to the remote repository.

-The fourth is the pull request.
-The pull request doesn't really store code, and in fact future commits to the same branch will be automatically included in the PR, but it can be thought of as one of these reservoirs where code is contemplated on before moving -- eventually -- to the main branch.
+The fourth is the _pull request_.
+The pull request doesn't really store code, and in fact future commits to the same branch will be automatically included in the PR, but it can be thought of as one of these reservoirs where code is considered and modified before moving -- eventually -- to the main branch.

 ## Opening a pull request